Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Empirical Study

-We compare the agent's expected payoff achieved by CDM with that of other methods.
-In particular, we also consider (i) the \emph{simple cutoff strategy} where the agent chooses $q$ best arms; (ii) the \emph{greedy action} where the agent chooses arms with maximum expected utilities and a total expected acceptance up to $q$.
+We compare the agent's payoff achieved by CDM in Algorithm \ref{alg:decentralizedcdm} with that by other methods.
+In particular, we consider two alternative methods: (i) the \emph{simple cutoff strategy} where the agent chooses $q$ best arms according to the latent utility; (ii) the \emph{greedy action} where the agent chooses arms with maximum expected utilities and a total expected acceptance up to $q$.
 Figure \ref{fig:eg3_1} reports the agent $P_1$'s averaged payoffs over $500$ data replications.
-Here, all agents other than $P_1$ use the CDM with mean calibration and $P_1$ uses one of the three methods.
+Here, all agents other than $P_1$ use the CDM with mean calibration and $P_1$ uses one of the three methods: CDM, simple cutoff strategy, and greedy action.
 It is seen that CDM gives the largest average payoffs compared to alternative methods, and the advantage of CDM is robust to different numbers of arms and penalty levels.
 We make two further remarks.
-First, the state's calibration is useful in improving the agent's expected utility under uncertain preferences of the arms.
+First, the state's calibration is useful in improving the agent's utility under uncertain preferences of the arms.
 For example, CDM outperforms the simple cutoff strategy that has no calibration on the uncertain state.
+Moreover, CDM helps to ease congestion as it pulls more arms compared to the simple cutoff strategy.
 Second, CDM performs particularly well if the matching market has intense competition.
 In this simulated market where arms' preferences are random, a smaller number of arms corresponds to a higher competition level.
 It is seen that CDM is significantly better than other methods in the regime of small numbers of students.
 On the other hand, the simple cutoff strategy does not work well with small numbers of students.
 The reason is that under an intense competition among the agents, arms reject most offers sent according to the simple cutoff strategy.